Thinking about putting your home up for sale? It's a good time to learn about the different types of listing agreements.

 Exclusive Right-to-Sell Listing

-Exception to the contract: Say, your next-door neighbor has expressed an interest in buying your house.
-Often a listing broker will give the seller X number of days to produce a contract with the neighbor without owing a commission.
+An exception to the contract might allow you to sell the house yourself, however.
+For instance, suppose that your next-door neighbor expresses an interest in buying your house.
+In that case, the broker might give you a set number of days to produce a contract with the neighbor without owing a commission.

 The duration of the listing agreement is negotiable.
-Common terms can be 30 days, 90 days, six months, one year or more.
+Common terms are 30 days, 90 days, six months, one year, or more.
 Ask about cancellation rights.
-If you can cancel at any time, the length of the listing contract may not matter.
-I take my listings for 6 months.
-When I tell my sellers I will cancel at any time and they instead ask for a 3-month listing, it tells me they do not trust agents.
+If you can cancel at any time, the length of the listing contract might not matter.

-How much will you pay the selling agent?
-When there is a lot of inventory on the market and fewer buyers, to generate traffic, you might want to consider paying the selling agent more than you would in a market where inventory is tight and a lot of buyers are vying for few listings.
-For example, if the total commission is 6%, and the listing broker wants to offer 2.5% to the selling office, you could instead insist on paying 3%.
-Be careful with this demand, though, because buyer's agents are generally compensated according to market norms and if you try to change the compensation distribution, the listing agent might refuse to take your listing.
+For instance, if the total commission is 6%, and the listing broker wants to offer 2.5% to the selling office, you could instead insist on paying 3%.
+Be careful, though.
+Buyer's agents are generally paid according to market norms.
+If you try to change the formula, the listing agent might refuse to take your listing.

-If the contract should expire without mutual renewal or the parties elect to cancel the contract, the listing broker might supply the owner with a list of names of prospective buyers the broker produced.
-If any of those buyers approach the owner within the time period specified in the listing contract and successfully purchase the property, the owner could still owe a commission.
-In California, this is called a hold-over clause.
+If a contract expires without mutual renewal, or if the parties elect to cancel the contract, the listing broker might supply you with a list of names of prospective buyers the broker produced.